sularaperera/HR-Dashboard-MySQL-PowerBI/README.md

 9. What is the distribution of employees across locations by state?

-10.How has the company's employee count changed over time based on hire and term dates?
+10. How has the company's employee count changed over time based on hire and term dates?

-11.What is the tenure distribution for each department?
+11. What is the tenure distribution for each department?

 # Summary of Findings